A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Advertisement

 \item Is it possible to prove that $\sum_{g=2}^\infty N^{2-2g} F_g(t)$ is Borel summable for $t_l<0$?

 \end{itemize}

 Theorem~\ref{Thm:Zstable} is a by-product of our effort to construct the non-planar sector of the renormalised $\Phi^3_D$-matricial quantum field theory in any dimension $D\in \{0,2,4,6\}$.
-These are closely related to the Kontsevich model \cite{Kontsevich:1992ti} so that a link to intersection numbers is obvious.
-After an overview about the context we proceed with our construction.
-It is clear that a more streamlined proof of Theorem~\ref{Thm:Zstable} in a better adapted setting can be given.
-This will be done elsewhere.
+These models are closely related to the Kontsevich model \cite{Kontsevich:1992ti} so that a link to intersection numbers is not surprising.